jdbcode/tutorial-test/index.md

 ## Functionality

-The app has two main functions: 1) allow a user to draw a geometry and 2) render a region reduction time series chart for the drawn geometry.
+The app has two main functions: 1) allow a user to draw a geometry and; 2) render a region reduction time series chart for the drawn geometry.
 Clicking a "draw" button will allow a user to draw a geometry, and once the drawing is complete, the chart will render.
-These two events (button click to draw and drawing complete) need associated functions to complete the event-callback cycle.
+These two events (button click to draw and drawing finished) need associated functions to complete the event-callback cycle.

 ### Custom drawing tools